 Your allowable income and expenses for all the commodities you produce are used to calculate your margins, protecting the income of your whole farm.

 AgriStability Cash Reference Margin pilot aims to reduce paperwork

 The federal and provincial governments have created an AgriStability pilot to help producers participate in the program by reducing the amount of information they need to provide.

-Producers who file their taxes on the cash basis can have their reference margin based on the cash income and expenses they report for income tax purposes, with no accrual adjustments.
+Producers who file their taxes on the cash basis can have their reference margin based on the cash income and expenses they report for income tax purposes, with no accrual adjustments (the production margin will still be calculated with accrual adjustments).
 This pilot will allow them to align their reference margin with their tax filing method.

-To participate in the Cash Reference Margin pilot, download the consent form and send a signed copy to Agricorp by March 31, 2021.
+participate in the Cash Reference Margin pilot for the 2020 program year, download the consent form and send a signed copy to Agricorp by March 31, 2021.

 Read more in Cash Reference Margin pilot aims to reduce AgriStability paperwork.